DashCTRL/xcp-ng-infra/README.md

 For more information, refer to the [XOA documentation](https://docs.xcp-ng.org/management/manage-at-scale/xo-web-ui/).

-Alternatively, you can install Xen Orchestra from source following this [guide](https://ostechnix.com/install-xen-orchestra-appliance-xoa/).

 ## Create a Virtual Machine

 Once you've set up Xen Orchestra, you can create a VM directly from the web interface.